puppetlabs/puppetlabs-stdlib/README.markdown

   *Type*: statement

+#### `validate_string`

-* `validate_string`: Validates that all passed values are string data structures.
+Validates that all passed values are string data structures.
 Aborts catalog compilation if any value fails this check.

   The following values pass: